BC Housing works with government, local communities, the private sector and non-profit partners to address housing needs across British Columbia.

 The Affordable Rental Housing Map provides an overview of approved projects by community and target client group.
 This includes projects funded by the Provincial Investment in Affordable Housing program, and the Investment in Housing Innovation program.

-Provincial Investment in Affordable Housing – Aboriginal Housing
+Provincial Investment in Affordable Housing – Indigenous Housing

 Expressions of Interest (EOI)

-BC Housing has issued a call for Expressions of Interest (EOI) to Aboriginal housing providers and municipalities partnering with Aboriginal housing providers interested in creating new affordable rental housing units for low to moderate income Aboriginal households living off-reserve within the province of British Columbia.
-Aboriginal housing providers may also partner with other organizations such as the private sector or other community groups to strengthen their proposed project.
+BC Housing has issued a call for Expressions of Interest (EOI) to Indigenous housing providers and municipalities partnering with Indigenous housing providers interested in creating new affordable rental housing units for low to moderate income Indigenous households living off-reserve within the province of British Columbia.
+Indigenous housing providers may also partner with other organizations such as the private sector or other community groups to strengthen their proposed project.
 Submissions that include a social equity component that enriches the community and/or residents are highly encouraged.

 Non-profits and municipalities can access the EOI on MERX Canadian Public Tenders.